DogAndHerDude/jsRoute/README.md

 #### config(routeProvider)

-  Type: `Function`, Parameters: `object`, provides are provider to set up the paths to your app
+  Type: `function`, Parameters: `object`, provides are provider to set up the paths to your app

 ##### routeProvider